mrbadr1243/variational-learning-playground/docs/installation.md

 # Installation

-This guide covers the prerequisites and steps to set up the `variational-learning-benchmark` environment.
+This guide covers the prerequisites and steps to set up the **Variational Learning Playground** environment.

 ## Prerequisites